tokenami/tokenami/packages/ds/README.md

 ## Radix UI Colours

-The design system uses [Radix UI colours](https://www.radix-ui.com/colors).
+The design system uses [Radix UI P3 colours](https://www.radix-ui.com/colors) and includes fallbacks for browsers/displays that don't support P3 colours.

 A powerful feature of this palette is dark mode by default when applying the appropriate steps in the scale to each use case.
 Find out more about [how to use the Radix palette](https://www.radix-ui.com/colors/docs/palette-composition/understanding-the-scale) on their website.

 ## Right-to-left support